 When should I contact the Department of Public Utilities about a competitive rate supplier problem?

 The Department of Public Utilities (DPU) oversees competitive electric supply in Massachusetts.
 If your electric supplier has been changed without your permission, if you have been charged cancellation or early termination fees that don’t make sense to you, or you are have a billing problem with a competitive rate supplier, you should contact the DPU at 877-886-5066, or complete their online complaint form.

-Even though the Department of Public Utilities licenses and oversees competitive rate suppliers in Massachusetts, CARD may be able to help you.
+Even though the Department of Public Utilities licenses and oversees competitive rate suppliers in Massachusetts, the Attorney General's Office may be able to help you.
 If you switched your provider based on misleading information given to you by a salesperson, if a competitive supplier continues to contact you after you have asked them to stop, or if they are violating “do not call” rules, you should file a consumer complaint with the Attorney General's Consumer Advocacy and Response Division.